Risk Factors Dashboard

 PART IITEM 1A.
 RISK FACTORS

-Outbreaks of communicable infections or diseases, pandemics, or other widespread public health crises in the markets in which our consumers or employees live and/or in which we or our distributors, retailers, and suppliers operate
+Outbreaks of communicable infections or diseases, pandemics, or other widespread public health crises impacting our consumers, employees, distributors, retailers, and/or suppliers

 Labor activities could increase our costs